tangqi/tangqi.github.io/src/hpc.md

 </video>
 *MPI Ranks are presented to demonstrate dynamic load balancing.
 Here 64 CPUs are used in this AMR run.
 Unlike the MFEM MHD work which uses a Hilbert curve, here a "zig-zag" space filling curve is used which results into discontinuity in domain decompositions.*

-[^1]: Q. Tang\*, L. Chacon, T. V. Kolev, J. N. Shadid and X.-Z. Tang.
+[^1]: Q. Tang, L. Chacon, T. V. Kolev, J. N. Shadid and X.-Z. Tang.
 An adaptive scalable fully implicit algorithm based on stabilized finite element for reduced visco-resistive MHD, **Journal of Computational Physics**, 454:110967, 2022

-[^2]: J. Rudi\*, M. Heldman, E. M. Constantinescu, Q. Tang\*, and X.-Z. Tang.
+[^2]: J. Rudi, M. Heldman, E. M. Constantinescu, Q. Tang, and X.-Z. Tang.
 Scalable implicit solvers with dynamic mesh adaptation for a relativistic drift-kinetic Fokker–Planck–Boltzmann model, **Journal of Computational Physics**, 507:112954, 2024.

 </div>